Agrimatics/activemodel-datastore/README.md

 all reads of the entity will eventually return the last updated value.

 In the context of a Rails app, there are times that eventual consistency is not ideal.
-For example, let's say you create a user entity with a key that looks something like this:
+For example, let's say you create a user entity with a key that looks like this:

 `@key=#<Google::Cloud::Datastore::Key @kind="User", @id=1>`